Picking the right course and uni for you

 A good-looking university with great facilities, inspiring staff, and lots to do outside the classroom?
 A town that never sleeps, with wide open spaces on your doorstep?
 It probably is as good as it sounds – go with your instincts.

-We're holding our 2021 entry open days on:
+We're holding our Virtual Open Days for 2021 entry on:

 - Sunday 8 November 2020